nayem9b/My-Book-House/README.md

 ### Question 3: What are instance methods in MongoDB models?
 Provide an example of a custom instance method and explain its purpose.

+Answer:
+In MongoDB models, instance methods are methods defined on individual model instances or documents.
+They are specific to each instance of the model and allow you to define custom behaviors or actions that can be performed on a single document.

+userSchema.methods.getFullName = function() {
+return this.firstName + ' ' + this.lastName;
+};

+Here, it is a custom instance method

 ### Question 4: How do you use comparison operators like "$ne," "$gt," "$lt," "$gte," and "$lte" in MongoDB queries?
 Provide examples to illustrate their usage.

 Answer: $ne represents not equal.
 It returns the values which are not equal to the provided values \n